kettanaito/sentinel-dom/docs/options.md

 * `thresholdX?: number` (default: `100`)
 * `thresholdY?: number` (default: `100`)

 *Threshold* - is a percentage of the target's width/height which should appear in the viewport and bounds in order for a snapshot to be successful.
+By default, thresholds for both axis are set to `100` percent, which means that the target is considered visible *only* when all its height and width is present in the viewport/bounds.
+You can change this behavior by specifying custom percentages to the respective options.

 Lets say you would like to execute a certain callback only when at least **75%** of the element's height is in the viewport.
 You can achieve this by setting `thresholdY: 75` as a snapshot option.